MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-defender-investigate-respond-simulate-attack.md

 ms.topic: conceptual
 ---

-# Run an attack simulation in a Microsoft 365 Defender pilot environment
+# Run an attack simulation in a Microsoft Defender XDR pilot environment

-This article is [Step 1 of 2](eval-defender-investigate-respond.md) in the process of performing an investigation and response of an incident in Microsoft 365 Defender using a pilot environment.
+This article is [Step 1 of 2](eval-defender-investigate-respond.md) in the process of performing an investigation and response of an incident in Microsoft Defender XDR using a pilot environment.
 For more information about this process, see the [overview](eval-defender-investigate-respond.md) article.

-After preparing your [pilot environment](eval-defender-investigate-respond.md), it's time to test Microsoft 365 Defender's incident response and automated investigation and remediation capabilities by creating an incident with a simulated attack and using the Microsoft Defender portal to investigate and respond.
+After preparing your [pilot environment](eval-defender-investigate-respond.md), it's time to test Microsoft Defender XDR's incident response and automated investigation and remediation capabilities by creating an incident with a simulated attack and using the Microsoft Defender portal to investigate and respond.

-An incident in Microsoft 365 Defender is a collection of correlated alerts and associated data that make up the story of an attack.
+An incident in Microsoft Defender XDR is a collection of correlated alerts and associated data that make up the story of an attack.

 Microsoft 365 services and apps create alerts when they detect a suspicious or malicious event or activity.
 Individual alerts provide valuable clues about a completed or ongoing attack.
 However, attacks typically employ various techniques against different types of entities, such as devices, users, and mailboxes.
 The result is multiple alerts for multiple entities in your tenant.